goeh/grails-crm-notes/README.md

 ## Notes Plugin

-This plugin provides functions to add short notes to domain instances.
+This plugin provide storage, services and Groovy Server Pages to support adding text notes to domain instances.
-A note has a title and a message body.
+A note is a short message (max 2000 characters) with a subject.
+A note can be added to any domain instance.
+Notes are automatically stamped with date/time and user that created the note.

+### Documentation

+Complete documentation for this plugin can be found at [gr8crm.github.io](http://gr8crm.github.io/plugins/crm-notes/)